abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Ajahn Karuṇadhammo • August 2013

-A few days ago I noticed that just above the door of my *kuṭi,* there is a large colony of yellow jackets that has decided to make its home under my roof.
+A few days ago I noticed that just above the door of my *kuṭi*, there is a large colony of yellow jackets that has decided to make its home under my roof.
 Yellow jackets are notoriously territorial.
 As the summer continues on and becomes hotter and drier, there is less food and as the